AnonymouX47/term-image/docs/source/guide/concepts.rst

 Represent images using ASCII or Unicode symbols, and in some cases, with escape sequences to reproduce color.

-Classes for render styles in this category are subclasses of :py:class:`~term_image.image.TextImage`.
+Render style classes in this category are subclasses of :py:class:`~term_image.image.TextImage`.
 These include:

 * :py:class:`~term_image.image.BlockImage`